nateprewitt/smithy/designs/default-zero-value.md

 ```

 With the above change, codegen remains the same: both values are non-null.
-However, if `title` is now omitted, validation for the type will _not_ fail
+However, if `title` is not set in client code, server-side validation for the
-because `title` has a default, zero value of `""`.
-The trade-off to this change
+type will _not_ fail because `title` has a default, zero value of `""`.
+The
-is that it is impossible to tell if `title` was omitted or explicitly provided.
+trade-off to this change is that it is impossible to tell if `title` was
+omitted or explicitly provided.

 ## Proposal overview